The Scalar Potential of Supersymmetric $SU(3)_{C}\times SU(3)_{L}\times U(1)_{N}$ Model: Introduction

-In fact, this may be the last symmetry involving the lightest elementary particles: leptons.
-The lepton sector is exactly the same as in the Standard Model (SM) \cite{sg} but now there is a symmetry, at large energies among, say $e^{-}$, $\nu_{e}$ and $e^{+}$ \cite{ppf} or between $e^{-}$, $\nu_{e}$ and $\nu^{c}_{e}$ \cite{331rh}, therefore there are many model we can construct \cite{Pleitez:1994pu}.
-Once this symmetry is imposed on the lightest generation and extended to the other leptonic generations it follows that the quark sector must be enlarged by considering heavy exotic charged quarks.
-It means that some gauge bosons carry lepton and baryon quantum number.
+One of the possible and well-studied models in the literature is the model proposed by Pleitez-Pisano~\cite{ppf}, where we chose $\vartheta=\sqrt3$.
+In this case, Eq.(\ref{co}) become

-There are two main versions of the 3-3-1 models depending on the embedding of the charge operator in the $SU(3)_{L}$ generators is defined at Eq.(\ref{co}).
-In the minimal version, with $\vartheta=\sqrt{3}$, the charge conjugation of the right-handed charged lepton for each generation is combined with the usual $SU(2)_{L}$ doublet left-handed leptons components to form an $SU(3)$ triplet $(\nu_{l_{i}}, l_{i}, l^{c}_{i})_{L}$.
-No extra leptons are needed in the mentioned model, and we shall call such model as minimal 3-3-1 model.
-There are also another possibility where the triplet $(\nu_{l_{i}}, l_{i}, L^{c}_{i})_{L}$ where $L$ is an extra charged leptons wchich do not mix with the known leptons \cite{Pleitez:1992xh}.
-We want to remind that there is no right-handed (RH) neutrino in both model.
-There exists another interesting possibility, where ($\vartheta=1/\sqrt{3}$) a left-handed anti-neutrino to each usual $SU(2)_{L}$ doublet is added to form an $SU(3)$ triplet $(\nu_{l_{i}}, l_{i}, \nu^{c}_{i})_{L}$, and this model is called the 3-3-1 model with RH neutrinos.
-The 3-3-1 models have been studied extensively over the last decade.
+The lepton sector is exactly the same as in the Standard Model (SM) \cite{sg} but now there is a symmetry, at large energies among, say $e^{-}$, $\nu_{e}$ and $e^{+}$ \cite{ppf} and its supersymmetric version has already been considered in Refs.~\cite{ema1,pal2,331susy1,mcr,Rodriguez:2005jt}, and we will call it as MSUSY331.
+There are also another possibility where the triplet $(\nu_{l_{i}}, l_{i}, L^{c}_{i})_{L}$ where $L$ is an extra charged leptons wchich do not mix with the known leptons \cite{Pleitez:1992xh,Pleitez:1993gc}.
+We want to remind that there is no right-handed (RH) neutrino in both model presented above.
+The 3-3-1 model of Refs.~\cite{331rh}, is know as 3-3-1 model with right-handed neutrinos. we define $\vartheta=(1/\sqrt{3})$ and we get

+and in the lepton sector, we have $e^{-}$, $\nu_{e}$ and $\nu^{c}_{e}$ \cite{331rh}, the supersymmetric version of this model was built in \cite{331susy2,huong}.
+Clearly, we can also have models similar to the two districts above, having heavy leptons, such as $E^{+}$ instead of $e^{+}$ or even $N^{c}$ replacing $\nu^{c}$, for more details see \cite{Pleitez:1994pu}.

+Once this symmetry is imposed on the lightest generation and extended to the other leptonic generations it follows that the quark sector must be enlarged by considering heavy exotic charged quarks, being able to have exotics with different charges than the current quarks, as well as having the possibility of quarks with the same charges but heavier than the current ones.